6 strategies to dry the region

 The basic principle for eliminating fat in the belly, or anywhere else on the body, is the same: decrease calorie consumption and increase energy expenditure.
 But, within this concept, there are several strategies that can ease the way and speed up the achievement of the final goal.

-That’s why, with the help of nutritionist, physical educator and fitness athlete, Dani Borges, we’ve separated six simple and efficient techniques to get rid of fat in the belly, or in any other region of the body, once and for all.
+That’s why, with the help of nutritionist, physical educator and fitness athlete, Dani Borges, we have separated six simple and efficient techniques to end, once and for all, with fat in the belly, or in any other region of the body.
 Check out:

 How to get rid of belly fat